AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/security-best-practices.md

 [Insert graphic -- check with Emily about getting original high-res image]

 If the Commerce site has been attacked, follow the Adobe Commerce best practices for [responding to a security incident](prevent-respond-security-incident.md).

+### Know the most common attacks

+Below is a list of common categories of attacks that Adobe recommends all Commerce customers be aware of and take measures to protect against:

+- **Site defacing**— While access to the site and user accounts may be compromised, payment information often remains secure.

+- **Botnets**—The customer's Commerce server becomes part of a botnet that sends spam email.
+Although user data is not typically compromised, the customer's domain name may be blacklisted by spam filters, preventing delivery of any email from the domain.
+Alternatively, the customer's site becomes part of a botnet causing a distributed denial of service (DDOS) attack on another site/s.
+The botnet may block inbound IP traffic to the Commerce server, preventing customers from being able to shop.

+- **Direct server attacks**—Data is compromised, backdoors and malware are installed, and site operations are affected.
+Payment information---provided that it is not stored on the server--- is less likely to be compromised through these attacks.

+- **Silent card capture**—In this most disastrous attack, intruders install hidden malware or card capture software, or worse, modify the checkout process to collect credit card data and redirect it to another site for sale on the dark web.
+Such attacks can go unnoticed for extended periods of time and can result in major compromise of customer accounts and financial information.

+- **Silent keylogging**—The threat actor installs key logging code on the customer's server in order to gather admin user credentials and then perform other attacks in a non- suspicious way.

 ### Protect against Password guessing attacks